 Have you ever been given something you don't like or doesn't fit, but you don't want to hurt the feelings of the person who thought about you?
 You're not alone.
 Remember that everyone has received an unwanted gift at least once in his or her life.
 That doesn’t mean the item is bad or useless.
 It simply means that it doesn’t work for you.

-If you find yourself being gifted with something nice but that doesn’t fit into your lifestyle or décor, don't throw it away or donate it.
+If you find yourself being gifted with something nice but that doesn’t fit into your lifestyle or décor, don't throw it away.
 Instead, consider regifting it to someone who will love it.
 Before you do that, make sure you understand the etiquette of this practice that is growing as people find their budgets squeezed to the limit.

 When You Receive the Gift

 Show gratitude when someone gives you something, even if you don’t care for the item.
 Always thank the person for thinking of you and taking the time to pick out something for the occasion.
 Avoid saying anything negative, or you risk hurting the giver's feelings.
 Later, you’ll need to decide whether you should keep the gift, return it to the store for a more appropriate selection, or add it to the “regift” box.

 Send a thank you note as soon as possible.
 You should mention the thoughtfulness of the gift, but don’t mention what you plan to do with it.
 Thank the person and let him or her know how much you enjoyed the occasion.
 You may also mention something about how much the person means to you and how thoughtful he or she is for being so generous.